Simple Copycat Recipes To Make At Home

 Well, it’s a recipe you love, but there is no recipe, or if there is, you aren’t going to get your hands on it because it’s a SECRET.

-If you want your favourite foods at home to save money, you’ll have to figure out the ingredients used in the original recipe.
+If you want your favorite foods at home to save money, you must determine the ingredients used in the original recipe.

 Is it easier to eat out than make it?
 Yes and No

-For the home cook creating copycat recipes might be a fun way to get creative in the kitchen.
+For the home cook, creating recipes might be a fun way to get creative in the kitchen.

 Not everyone likes to cook, but sometimes it takes ‘effort’ to increase enthusiasm.

-Too often depend on others for our meals, but I bet you’d have to figure it out yourself if you were alone.
+Too often, we depend on others for our meals, but I bet you’d have to figure it out yourself if you were alone.

 Eating at restaurants comes into play for people who are alone and enjoy the atmosphere and conversation more than the savings.